 The fact that trade exposure from Eastern Europe is much larger in magnitude may be an explanation for the findings.
 Furthermore, results are in line with the observed trend in patenting (cf. Figure 1).
 During the time of increasing import exposure from Eastern Europe in the 1990s, patenting in Germany increases tremendously.
 However, during the second wave of import exposure during the 2000s, when trade from China was picking up pace, patenting in Germany was on the decline.
 One potential explanation is that during the first exposure wave, Germany adapted its product mix to avoid competition with low-wage countries in Eastern Europe resulting in an increase of patenting.
 When China, almost a decade later, entered the world market (at the beginning with low quality goods that were partly similar to the initial Eastern European product mix), Germany did not face immediate competition anymore as it already had adjusted.
-Lastly, and probably most importantly, the fact that German-Eastern European trade (contrary to German-Chinese trade) is primarily intra-industry (cf. Section A.4 in the Appendix) is likely to imply that German firms face much larger import competition from Eastern Europe.
-Increased competition decreases the opportunity costs of innovation as existing products become less profitable.
+Lastly, and probably most importantly, evidence suggests that (i) trade with Eastern Europe causes higher import competition for German firms compared to trade with China and (ii) that for Germany Eastern Europe is more important for the provision of imported intermediates and as an outsourcing location than China (cf. Section A.4 in the Appendix).